 - Press the balls of your feet down hard against the floor or foot rest every so often.
 This helps to increase the blood flow in your legs.

-- Take a walk up and down the aisle every hour or so, when the aircraft crew say it is safe to do so.
+- Take a walk up and down the aisle every hour or so, when the seatbelt signs are not switched on.

 - Take all opportunities to get up to stretch your legs, when there are stops in your journey.

-- Drink plenty of water to avoid a lack of fluid in the body (dehydration).
+- Drink normal amounts of fluid to avoid a lack of fluid in the body (dehydration).

 - Do not drink too much alcohol.
 (Alcohol can cause dehydration and immobility.)

 - Do not take sleeping tablets, which cause immobility.